 The Bordermute will love to pull and is explosively quick on his feet, so you best keep him on a leash.
 He will need a lot of mental and physical stimulation, so he is best placed with a family that can commit a lot of time to this intense mix, but he will reward you with boundless loyalty and love.

 Breeds: Border Collie & Sheltie

 The Borderland is another great herder and one with a lot more fluff!
 His coat will usually take the brown, cream, white and black colors of both parents but with a lot more volume than the Collie, and as such, you’ll have to commit a fair bit of time to his grooming schedule.
 He is slightly shorter than his Collie parent too, and measures between 15 to 20 inches tall and weighs 25 to 45 pounds.

-He is intelligent and playful, and thanks to his Sheltie genes he is also a little more sociable with strangers.
+Borderlands are intelligent and playful.
+Thanks to his Sheltie genes, he is also a little more sociable with strangers.
 He will also be very in tune with his family’s mood, making a great companion for everyone, and is very fond of the younger members of the family.

 Breeds: Border Collie & Doberman

 The Dobie makes one of the best guard dogs on this list, thanks to his naturally protective Doberman parent.
 Mixing the Doberman with the Border Collie makes for a great crossbreed if you are looking for a family protector, but he is also a sweetheart in the home, craving cuddles 24/7.
 He is super intelligent, energetic and somewhat needy, so this guy needs a family that can commit a lot of time to him, otherwise he’ll become destructive.